o-jasper/o-jasper.github.io/blog/_posts/2014-06-03-hanging_blocks.md

 to the other contract.
 So it is somewhat limited, but useful interactions are possible.

-The depth of a chunk doesnt increase security the same way as mining, but the passing of time improves the chance that inconsistencies were reported, and decreases the chance that a vote to take it down will take place.
+The 'depth' of a chunk doesnt increase security the same way as mining, but the passing of time improves the chance that inconsistencies were reported, and decreases the chance that a vote to consider it missing will take place.

 ## Final notes
-*Amazingly*, if you look at the above, you can see that this does not actually require all full nodes to compute everything.
-But it does require *a lot* of clients ensuring availability of the data, and *some* clients checking everything, and reporting invalid actions.
+*Amazingly*, if you look at the above, you can see that this does not actually require all full nodes to compute everything about the hanging blocks.
+But it does require *a lot* of clients responding to inavailability the data by voting the block to be missing, and *some* clients checking everything, and reporting invalid actions.

-It is not quite clear what the implications are, or if i made a mistake.
+It is not quite clear what the implications are, or if i am missing some problems.
 If it is a good idea, likely the best approach is to try figure out how to make developing for hanging blocks similar to developing for Ethereum itself, so if people know how to do the one, they can do the other.

-The Merkle tree does not need to be all explicit in memory/harddisk.
+The data the Merkle tree are about do not need to be all explicit in memory/harddisk.
 For instance, the client could keep track of the state like Ethereum, and just calculate the intermediate states as needed.
 (Essentially, this just compresses it)

 Furthermore, considering not everything needs to be run, you might not even need all the data either, just the checksum of other parts the merkle tree on some